gecko0307/dagon/README.md

 Dagon
 =====
 The goal of this project is creating a modern, easy to use, extendable 3D game engine for D language due to the lack of such.
-Dagon is based on OpenGL 4.0 core profile, [SDL2](https://www.libsdl.org) and [Freetype](https://www.freetype.org).
+Dagon is based on OpenGL 4.0 core profile.
 It works on Windows and Linux, both 32 and 64-bit.
 It doesn't support macOS because [Apple doesn't support OpenGL anymore](https://developer.apple.com/macos/whats-new/#deprecationofopenglandopencl).

 Dagon is still under development and lacks a lot of important functionality.
 Currently it is not recommended to use Dagon in production due to unstable API.
 Follow Dagon development on [Trello](https://trello.com/b/4sDgRjZI/dagon).